uilicious/uilicious-docs-v3/reference/read-and-validate-page-elements/count-number-of-page-elements.md

 ---
+# Write a short description about the page.
+This will be displayed on google search results.
-description: Get the number of occurrences for a text or element
+description: Learn how to use the I.getCount command to get the number of occurrences of a text or element in your UIlicious test.
 ---

 ## `I.getCount`